zsxing99/Takedown-script/Readme.md

 And all dependencies will be added.
 Of course you should have `pip` installed.

 ### Usage
-There are both a simple script provided called `main.py` and the entire package.
+There are a simple starter script provided called `main.py` and the entire package.

 #### script
 On command line, run:
 ```
 python main.py your_search_pattern your_GitHub_personal_token
 ```
 As noted, the script is very simple.
+It is only a starter script.

-There are not too much options for now.
+There aren't too much options for now, but might be extended.

 #### package
 There are only GitHub TakeDown implemented now, so here's a sample for you